Skip to content

 )

-Both forms trigger a minor version increment on the dataset.
+Both forms flip the dataset to a dev version (a mutable, in-progress label of the form <last_release>.post1.devN — see "How to version a dataset" below for the full model).
 To link the addition to the execution that created the data, pass execution_rid:

 dataset.add_dataset_members(